Maine OSHA Training

 The Maine Department of Labor SafetyWorks!
 Division provides businesses with free consultations and training services to help employers recognize and control potential safety and health hazards.
 The consultations are confidential, so no information is used in assessing penalties.
 This service helps businesses thrive because you can save $4 to $6 for every dollar you invest in workplace safety.

-You can find OSHA forms for reporting work-related injuries and illnesses, workplace safety check lists, and workplace safety model practices on the Maine Department of Labor website.
-State-specific labor statues can be accessed there as well.
-The Maine Department of Labor Research and Statistics Unit collects and analyzes data on work related injuries, illnesses and fatalities in Maine.
+You can find OSHA forms for reporting work-related injuries and illnesses, workplace safety check lists and workplace safety model practices on the Maine Department of Labor website.
+State-specific labor statutes can be accessed there as well.
+The Maine Department of Labor Research and Statistics Unit collects and analyzes data on work-related injuries, illnesses and fatalities in Maine.
 The Unit also provides confidential customized company profiles on work-related incidents.

 Maine Top OSHA Violations

 Maine's leading cause of workplace fatalities has recently been related to transportation and material moving.
 Though there can be many causes for this type of tragedy, backover, which occurs when a reversing vehicle hits a worker behind it, is common yet easily preventable.
 Nationwide, more than 70 workers were killed in this manner in 2011.